MoserMichael/pyasmtool/tracer.md

 </pre>

 Here is an example of accessing python objects.
 You can trace every method call of a class, here you need to define the class with the TraceClass meta-class.
 (You can learn more about metaclasses in [this lesson](https://github.com/MoserMichael/python-obj-system/blob/master/python-obj-system.md)
+The TraceClass metaclass will create a wrapper method for each method of the marked class, calling the method will result in tracing it.

 __Source:__